Dewalade1/Bertelsmann-Scholarship-2020-Data-Track/README.md

   * multiple imputation method
   * full information maximum likelihood
   * Delete the rows or columns with missing data (least recommended)

+## Day 24 (18/02/2021)

+* Started lesson 3 of the creating an analytical dataset course
+* Learnt about how to impute missing data
+* Learnt that we should consider missing data factors such as:
+  * How much data is missing?
+  * How the missing data is distributed?
+  * Is the missing data significant?
+  * Is the missing data categorical or numerical?

+**Thoughts:** Missing data can affect data in many ways.